berianjames/pyBAST/README.rst

 pyBAST is a Python implementation of the Bayesian Astrometry framework.
-It provides a module for handling probability distribution that represent astronomical objects and for analysing the changes to these distributions between images.
+It provides a module for handling probability distributions that represent astronomical objects and for analysing the changes to these distributions between images.

 Typical interactive use might look like::